PLANT PEST

 - Adult leaf miners are tiny flies—just 1-2 mm in length.
 Their colour varies with the particular species.

-While similar damage could be caused by other leaf mining insects that are already in Australia, if you see squiggly leaf mines, particularly on a number of species of plant, don’t hesitate to report it.
+While similar damage could be caused by other leaf mining insects that are already in Australia, if you see squiggly leaf miners, particularly on a number of species of plant, don’t hesitate to report it.

 Where to look